willmear/Twitter-Reply-Bot/README.md

 Use case:

 I have personally used this bot to reply to every tweet relating to a company with a message informing fans that if they make their first purchase using my referral link, they will be discounted 10% off.
 Each time my referral link was used my account was credited with $10.
-My girlfriend is very happy with her free makeup.